Skip to main content

 9. The algorithm pushes any information on IO errors straight to the control plane and the control plane may update the cluster map (status of nodes and devices) and pushes the updated cluster map back to all nodes and virtual devices.

-Top-level IO processing pipeline
+Top-level IO Processing Pipeline

 On top of the stack of virtual block devices, simplyblock includes multiple optional virtual block devices, including a snapshot device – the device can take instant snapshots of volumes, supports snapshot chains and instant (copy-on-write) cloning of volumes.
 Additionally, there is a virtual block device layer, which supports synchronous and asynchronous replication of block storage volumes across availability zones.